CBIIT/beautiful-jekyll/vae_with_pytorch.md

 /
 ```

-Note that for the time being, we need to refrain from having spaces around the equals sign in the ```&control``` section of the input file, just as in a Bash script.
-We will remove this requirement in the near future.

 The other variables in the ```&control``` section, and the other two sections, don't really matter... again, we just want to make sure CANDLE can run the file once using the currently assigned K20x GPU.
 (Normally at this point the settings in the ```&default_model``` section of the input file *would* matter, but we didn't yet define these hyperparameters in the model script ```main.py```.
 We will do this soon!)

 Now "submit" the CANDLE input file.
 Note that by setting ```use_candle=0``` we're telling CANDLE to run the script interactively, as opposed to "submitting" the script to SLURM in batch mode.